Regulations regarding noise protection

 Dense measurement network for aircraft noise monitoring

 Using 16 fixed measurement points, FMG continuously monitors aircraft noise within a radius of about 20 kilometers around Munich Airport.
-It also performs mobile measurements on request, which is a voluntary service available to municipalities that are not covered in the stationary measurement network.
-In 2017, nine mobile aircraft noise measuring systems recorded values on a total of 280 days, including – for the first time – in Maierklopfen, Pastetten, Buch am Buchrain, Kirchheim and Mintraching-Grüneck.
-Mobile measurements were again taken in Anzing, Oberndorf, Lengdorf and Ismaning.
+It also performs mobile measurements as a voluntary service for municipalities that are not covered in the stationary measurement network.
+In 2018, eight mobile aircraft noise measuring systems recorded values on a total of 306 days, including – for the first time – in Berg, Kranzberg and Ast, Tiefenbach.
+Mobile measurements have already been performed on multiple occasions in Velden, Krüglau, Wurmsham, Sünzhausen, Zieglberg, and Rudelzhofen.
+There are plans in place to procure new mobile measurement stations in the future, which will be equipped to take their power supply from environmentally friendly solar panels.

 Locations of fixed noise measuring points of Flughafen München GmbH